-The wise men had read the prophecies and knew the signs of the coming messiah.
+The wise men had read the prophecies and knew the signs of the coming Messiah.
 Night after night they looked to the sky waiting for the star to appear.
 Once that star appeared, they wasted no time following to the Son of God.
-When they arrived, they presented the Baby Jesus with gifts of gold, frankincense, and myrrh.
+When they arrived, they presented Jesus with gifts of gold, frankincense, and myrrh.
 It took time and effort for them to express their spirit of giving.

 The wise men did not show up with their list of what they hoped to receive.
 Instead, they had waited and planned.
 They studied, waited and watched.
 And they had a spirit of giving about them, as they carried gifts worthy of a king.

 Spirit of Giving

 As Christmas approaches, keep this in mind, and have some family discussions.
 How can you be like the wise men and change your attitude from getting to giving?